All Episodes

 Then he's got another issue that he has to deal with, and that will be the corruption issue.

-There is now officially a Barisma Holdings investigation in Ukraine that they started of their own volition, not by Donald Trump.
+There is now officially a barisma holdings investigation in Ukraine that they started of their own volition, not by Donald Trump.

-And that is quid pro quo Joe.
+And that is quid pro quojo.

 Now, Ron Johnson's also looking at it in the U.S. Senate.